 CNN has reached out to Zaman for comment but they had not responded by time of publishing.

-This is the latest crackdown on individuals suspected of having ties to alleged coup plotters including cleric Fethullah Gulen, whom Erdogan has repeated cited as the mastermind behind the coup attempt on July 15.
-Gulen lives in self-imposed exile in the U.S. and has denied any involvement.
+This is the latest crackdown on individuals suspected of having ties to alleged coup plotters including Gulen, whom Erdogan has repeated cited as the mastermind behind the coup attempt on July 15.

 “The prosecutors aren’t interested in what individual columnists wrote or said.
 At this point, the reasoning is that prominent employees of Zaman are likely to have intimate knowledge of the Gulen network and as such could benefit the investigation,” the official said.

-Previously, 42 warrants were issued on similar grounds Tuesday.
+Previously, 42 warrants were issued on similar grounds earlier last week.
 A total of 89 warrants have been issued for journalists in the country to date.
 Meanwhile, Turkey’s broadcasting authority has revoked licenses for 24 radio and television companies believed to have links to Gulen, Anadolu has reported.

 At least 81,494 – Number of people fired or suspended